-Express Scripts bearish on new Anthem contract
+Express Scripts says any new Anthem contract would be unfavorable

 2 Min Read

 (Reuters) - Pharmacy benefit manager Express Scripts Holding Co (ESRX.O) said on Tuesday that a new contract with biggest customer Anthem Inc (ANTM.N) would be on terms significantly less favorable for the company.

 Express Scripts said in April that health insurer Anthem, which has sued the company in March last year over claims of being overcharged, was unlikely to renew its contract after it ends in 2019.

 Anthem subsequently said that it would consider Express Scripts and all other interested parties as it looked to sign a new contract.